.

 Club Atletico Lanus

-Club Atletico Lanus is an Argentine football club from in Lanus, Buenos Aires, founded on 3 January, 1915.
+Club Atletico Lanus is an Argentine football club from Lanus, Buenos Aires, founded on 3 January 1915.
+They have won two major championships in their history, the Copa CONMEBOL in 1996 and the Apertura 2007.

-The club also has a professional basketball team playing in the Argentine second division.
+The club also has a professional basketball team playing in the Argentine top division.

 In 2007, Lanus won their first ever top flight championship.
 They won the Apertura 2007 after earning a 1-1 draw with Boca Juniors in their last fixture of the tournament to finish four points clear of their closest rivals Club Atletico Tigre.
 Jose Sand was a hero of the campaign, netting an impressive 15 goals in 15 games.